Kitware/iMSTK/Docs/source/documentation.rst

 iMSTK provides the option to build uncrustify as a target.
 To enable this set :code:`iMSTK_USE_UNCRUSTIFY` to ON.

+**Multithreaded build**

+The build will be configured to be multithreaded with 8 threads.
+This can be changed by modifying the :code:`iMSTK_NUM_BUILD_PROCESSES` to a positive intiger.

 External Dependencies
 ---------------------